Wildlife Migration and Movement

 5. Need to repair or replace your fence?
 Consider a wildlife-friendly design

-While important for controlling livestock and preventing trespass, fences can also be a hazard for a multitude of wildlife species.
-Animals become entangled in or collide with fencing, sometimes with fatal results.
-The good news is that there are things you can do that preserve the reasons for fences while making them less dangerous to wildlife.
+While important for controlling livestock and preventing trespass, fences can be a hazard for a multitude of wildlife species.
+Animals can become entangled in or collide with fencing, sometimes with fatal results.
+The good news is that there are things you can do that preserve the reasons for fences while making them less dangerous for wildlife.
+Download our Fence Manual.

 Contact us at info@myowf.org with your name and a mailing address if you need a hard copy of this manual.